FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Manual_setup.md

 If you are running SPAT and the DAW software on the same machine, then the IP address is always the so-called _LocalHost_ (127.0.0.1).

-Remember that the index number of each SPAT plug-in links it to a virtual source with the same index - or in the case of a SPAT Room plug-in - it is used to identify which Room you wish to control.
+Remember that the index number of each SPAT plug-in links it to a virtual source with the same remote number - or in the case of a SPAT Room plug-in - it is used to identify which Room you wish to control.

 !> Some systems require you to press TAB key and not ENTER after editing a field in the Plug-in.